notification-icon

 We will trek through pine forests.
 We go along raging rivers with cascading waterfalls and incredible suspension bridges.
 It gives us immense pleasure walking through fascinating villages.
 We pass several gompas, monasteries, mani walls, and stupas, not to mention Milarepa’s Cave.

-Enjoy the best view of Mount Himalchuli (7,893m), Ganesh Himal (7,140m), Manaslu (8,163m), Churke Himal, and the Poshyop Glacier.
-Suppose you like the Tibetan culture as well as the mountains.
-In the Tsum Valley trek, you can witness Tibetan Buddhist people in the villages.
+Enjoy the best views of Mount Himalchuli (7,893m), Ganesh Himal (7,140m), Manaslu (8,163m), Churke Himal, and the Poshyop Glacier.
+If you like Tibetan culture and mountains, the Tsum Valley trek lets you witness Tibetan Buddhist people in the villages.

 There are monks and nuns in their respective religious orders.
 This trek into this hidden valley has spectacular views of the Himalayas.
-We can arrange the Tsum Valley trek separately.
-Or you can do Tsum Valley with the Manaslu trek if you have more time.
+We can arrange the Tsum Valley trek separately, or if you have more time, you can combine it with the Manaslu trek.

 Trek Permit

-You must also have a special permit for this Tsum Valley trek.
-And it costs USD 40 for all foreigners and SAARC members.
-It is also accessible for internal tourists.
+A special permit is needed for this Tsum Valley trek, which costs USD 40 for all foreigners and SAARC members.
+However, it is also accessible to internal tourists.

 Why Trekking in Tsum Valley?